iamyeetz/TeamifiedLEPRSVPFE/README.md

     Events that are already full will be grayed out and will show "🚫 Event Full – RSVPs Closed" Message.
     Events are filtered, Past events will not be shown.
+    Long string on name,location and description has been shortened , tool tip with the full string will show when you hover into them.

 3. <strong>Log in Page.</strong>